Cultivating Joy: A Ketamine-assisted Mindfulness Retreat

 This is a safe, structured retreat led by a staff of licensed and experienced therapists and physicians in the beautiful Catskill Mountains at MENLA Retreat and Spa.

-This retreat is open to individuals from all walks of life, whether approached through a personal or professional lens, and welcomes all levels of experience.
-If you are interested in exploring the fullness of your being—your enthusiasm and vitality, your spirit, your trust, your openness, and above all, your presence—this may be a transformative weekend for you.
-Join this retreat if you have a deep desire to explore the heart of grief and loss, as well as love and joy, with yourself, fellow retreat members, your family, friends, and the world.
+This retreat is open to individuals from all walks of life, whether you arrive with a personal intention, a professional lens, or simple curiosity.
+All levels of experience are welcome.
+If you feel called to explore the fullness of your being, your vitality, spirit, trust, openness, and above all, your presence, this may be a transformative weekend for you.

-The retreat’s structure is designed for individuals ready to deepen their personal connection and development within a supportive group setting.
-As humans with the capacity to heal and be healers, we will slow down together, reach beneath our defenses, and revisit the emotions we may have avoided to survive.
-This process allows us to rediscover pathways to self-care, connection, and flourishing.
+The structure of the retreat is designed for those ready to deepen their personal growth within a supportive group setting.
+As human beings with the innate capacity both to heal and to be healers, we will slow down together.
+We will gently move beneath our defenses and reconnect with emotions we may have set aside in order to survive.
+In doing so, we rediscover pathways toward self-care, connection, and flourishing.

-Safety is our top priority, and we take great care in the enrollment process.
-Each participant is carefully screened to ensure they are prepared for a group setting and can experience ketamine safely and constructively.
-This retreat is not a residential treatment setting and is not intended for individuals experiencing an acute mental health crisis or those with chronic and persistent psychiatric conditions.
+Safety is our highest priority.
+Each participant is carefully screened to ensure readiness for the group experience and the safe, appropriate use of ketamine if chosen.
+This retreat is not a residential treatment program and is not appropriate for individuals experiencing an acute mental health crisis or unmanaged chronic psychiatric conditions.

 Steps to join: